-No action to investigate the concern should be taken before consultation with the Head of Safeguarding and HR, and Group Legal to verify if Legal Privilege is to be maintained, and agreement reached about how best to approach and investigate the concern.
+No action to investigate the concern should be taken before consultation with the Head of Safeguarding and HR, and agreement reached about how best to approach and investigate the concern.
 If it is felt, after these initial consultations, that further enquiries are needed, then the member of staff may be suspended.
 Suspension is a neutral act, and in no way implies that the person is guilty of any wrongdoing.
 It is acknowledged that this would be distressing for the person concerned, and the school will do all it can to balance the interests of any individual with that of the need to keep children safe.
-The school will seek advice from the Regional HR Director/Head of Safeguarding before acting and will comply with national and locally agreed guidance on these matters.
-Each school is expected to have researched and mapped the local arrangements and guidance for dealing with allegations, and these should be reviewed at this stage.
+The school will seek advice from the Regional HR Director/Head of Safeguarding (Barry Armstrong - barry.armstrong@nae.com) before acting and will comply with national and locally agreed guidance on these matters.
+Each school is expected to have researched and mapped the local arrangements and guidance for dealing with allegations.